We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 If you’re looking for a pendant or necklace, consider any of the following styles:

-Whether you decide on a peridot or a sardonyx for an August birthstone piece, know that the jewelry you choose is filled with true thoughtfulness and love.
+Whether you decide on a peridot, sardonyx, or spinel for your August gemstone, know that the jewelry you choose is filled with thoughtfulness and love.

 Before you buy a diamond, get personal buying advice from industry veterans.
 We'll help you get the best diamond for the money.